GMC-DRL/MetaBox/README.md

 ## Training

 ### How to Train
-In `RELOPS`, to facilitate training with our dataset and observing logs during training, we suggest that you put your own MetaBBO Agent declaration file in the folder [agent](RELOPS/agent) and **import** it in [trainer.py](RELOPS/trainer.py).
-Additionally, if you are using your own optimizer instead of the one provided by `RELOPS`, you need to put your own backbone optimizer declaration file in the folder [optimizer](RELOPS/optimizer) and **import** it in [trainer.py](RELOPS/trainer.py).
+In `MetaBox`, to facilitate training with our dataset and observing logs during training, we suggest that you put your own MetaBBO Agent declaration file in the folder [agent](src/agent) and **import** it in [trainer.py](src/trainer.py).
+Additionally, if you are using your own optimizer instead of the one provided by `MetaBox`, you need to put your own backbone optimizer declaration file in the folder [optimizer](src/optimizer) and **import** it in [trainer.py](src/trainer.py).

 You will then be able to train your agent using the following command line: